vaakash/aakash-web/docs/ultimate-floating-widgets/pro/visitor-conditions.md

 You can build your own rules easily within the settings page and make sure only certain users see the widget box.

+**Note:** Rules "Number of times an user has logged in" and "Number of times an user has visited the site" set cookies in the user's browser to track the information.
+You can consider this information to be included in your cookie policy if needed.
+These cookies are used only by announcer plugin to evaluate the rule and not used for any other purposes.

 ## List of supported visitor conditions

 ### 1) Referrer